SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 2. Installing Active Directory

-**Purpose / Skills Demonstrated:**
+**Explanation:**
-Installing Active Directory Domain Services and promoting a server to a domain controller shows mastery of Windows Server administration, domain architecture, and forest creation.
-These are core skills for system administrators and security engineers.
+Installing Active Directory Domain Services on the server creates the domain environment.
+Promoting the server to a domain controller establishes a functional forest and allows client machines to join the domain.

 **Instructions:**
 Logged into the domain server VM and installed the Active Directory Domain Services role.
-Promoted the server to a domain controller by creating a new forest named `mydomain.com`.
-After configuration, restarted the machine and logged in using the domain account `mydomain.com\labuser`.
+Promoted the server to a domain controller and created a new forest named `mydomain.com`.
+After configuration, restarted the server and logged in using the domain account `mydomain.com\labuser`.

 ### Start menu, Server Manager
 ![4  go to the domain server press start menu and click server manager](https://github.com/user-attachments/assets/cca9644f-34e5-4707-90bf-79ef1d4fae9b)